junxzm1990/x86-sok/artifact_eval/README.md

 #### BinaryNinja

 BinaryNinja is a commecial software, so the binary is not available.
-Extract results of ida:
+The steps of extracting results of binaryninja:

 ```console
 # x86/x64